Find out how you can encourage biodiversity at your place.

 Managing pests and weeds

 Improve the situation for local wildlife by controlling pest animals.
-If you want to contribute to “Pest-Free Wellington” by controlling introduced predators, find out if trapping or poisoning is the thing for you.
+If you want to contribute to “Predator-Free Wellington” by controlling introduced predators, join your local trapping group.
 Remember that rats love compost – they think of them as open buffets!
 Worm farms can be less smelly, and are usually rat-free.

 It’s also important to get rid of weeds (788KB PDF) that can quickly take over your property and the local reserve – there are lots of options to plant instead.